-‘Labuyo’ death toll hits 6; damage placed at P800MPhilippine Daily Inquirer
+‘Labuyo’ death toll hits 6; damage placed at P800M

 MANILA, Philippines—Typhoon “Labuyo” left at least six people dead and five others missing, the National Disaster Risk Reduction and Management Council said Wednesday.

 The NDRRMC placed damage to crops at P700 million and infrastructure at P116 million.